IsmaelBena/EmoFALCO/README.md

 ### Other
 * In case you wish to change the directories or experiment with differing parameters, make modifications to the config.yaml file.
 * Call methods definded within "lib/evaluation.py" using the "evaluation.ipynb" notebook toe valuate the outputs.

+## Disclaimer
+This project was built as part of my dissertation submission for my MSc in Artificial Intelligence.
+This work is modification and based on the work researched and developed at https://github.com/chi0tzp/FALCO .